blakeohare/crayon/Tutorials/intro-intermediate/index.md

 The entire list of built in libraries is available in the [documentation](../../Docs/index.md).

-# A Bare Bones "Game"
+# A Simple "Game"

 At the core of every game is the game loop.
 This is generally a while loop that runs indefinitely, or at least as long as the game is running.
 In this loop you read input from the user, update the game model with those inputs, make some calculations to put the game in a new state, and then draw the new state to the screen.
 After this is done, it pauses for some amount of time so that each loop consumes exactly the same amount of time.
 This amount of time is called the frame rate and is generally either 60 frames per second or 30 frames per second (where "frame" refers to the events that take place in the body of the loop).

 ```crayon
 import Game;